facile-it/php-codec/README.md

 ## Disclaimer

 This project is under active development: it's unstable and still poorly documented.
-The APIs are likely to change several times, and they won't be ready for production soon.
+The API is likely to change several times, and they won't be ready for production soon.

 The project follows [semantic versioning](https://semver.org/).